Lorde's Virgin: Cover art, singles and tracklist of star's fourth album

 Here's everything we know about the highly anticipated new release.

-While she stormed the charts with Solar Power in 2021, Lorde has flown under the radar as she quietly cooked up her newest tracks.
+While she stormed the charts with Solar Power in 2021, Lorde has flown under the radar as she quietly cooked up her newest tracks, taking a four year break before her return.

-But after her appearance at Coachella with Charli XCX, coming on stage as a surprise addition to the British singer's performance of Girl, So Confusing, it's full steam ahead for what Charli declared 'Lorde Summer 2025'.
+Kicking off her comeback at Coachella with Charli XCX for a surprise performance of their shared track Girl, So Confusing, it's full steam ahead for what Charli herself declared 'Lorde Summer 2025'.

 What is Lorde's Virgin album tracklist?